baturalpguven/Mel-Frequency-Cepstral-Coefficient-Based-Voice-Recognition-on-MATLAB-and-FPGA/README.md

 As a result of this lab Collecting analog signals which are spoken numbers and writing into dual port RAM was accomplished.

+## PCB
+The operative duties of lab pcb include the amplification of noise coming from the microphone to approximately 3 Volts and the filtering of the incoming sound with a low pass filter, eliminating high-frequency signals that would then be unnecessary in the further steps of the assignment.
+The resulting signal is then a signal in the bandwidth of 100 Hz to 4.5 KHz.
+The filter in this lab has The filter shall have 80dB/decade attenuation and its gain from 100 Hz to 3 KHz shall be in the -1 to 1 dB range.
+The 3 dB corner frequency of the LPF shall be in the 4 to 4.5 KHz range.
+Our implementation of this lab did not include a PCB as our design experienced several complications in the implementation process, these will be further dove into in the discussion and conclusion section.
+Because of these setbacks, we decided to implement the circuit on a breadboard, which was operating fully and accurately.
+The recorded and filtered signal then goes to the Lab ADC part of this project, to be processed furtherly before its comparison.
 ## MATLAB Simulation
 ![matlab](https://github.com/baturalpguven/Mel-Frequency-Cepstral-Coefficient-Based-Voice-Recognition-on-MATLAB-and-FPGA/assets/77858949/14fd0014-3aa4-427c-bba0-b7dca3ac8613)